The Basics

 - Adapt after receiving — The tiles you receive may completely change your strategy.
 Stay flexible and reassess your target hands after each pass.

 - Be careful what you pass across — Tiles passed across go to the player who will discard toward you during the game.
-Passing them good tiles can come back to haunt you.

 Practice Your Charleston Skills

-Play Today's Puzzle
+Play Today's Challenge →